 If your dog is constantly shaking their head, it’s hard not to worry.
 While an occasional head shake is normal, excessive or repetitive shaking usually points to an underlying problem that may need veterinary attention.

-We outline the common causes of a dog excessively shaking its head, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may excessively shake its head, what you can do, and when to seek veterinary help.

 Excessive head shaking in dogs is often a reaction to irritation, discomfort, or pain in the ears or surrounding areas.